Super Mario World 2: Yoshi's Island

 Sprite ID: F1

 An unused variation of the Egg Plant exists that spits bubbles at a regular interval.
+This variation is present and fully functional in the ys_romX_0 prototype.

 Sprite ID: 156 (odd X coordinate)